Path 66: Route

-The other two 500 kV lines start in the Malin substation to the east of the Captain Jack substation.
+The other two 500 kV lines start in the Malin substation southeast of the Captain Jack substation.
 One circuit of a rare, tall BPA dual-circuit and one single-circuit 500 kV line connect Captain Jack substation with Malin substation.
 The PG&E and PacifiCorp 500 kV line both head south together across the Modoc Plateau, generally following the lone WAPA line at a distance.
 The parallel lines then turn southwestward climb to about 5,400 feet (1,645 m), before descending and turning south once again.
 Both lines enter the Round Mountain substation.
 This is the terminus of the Path 66 portion of the parallel 500 kV wires.